gisellevonbingen-Minecraft/MoreMekanismProcessing/README.md

 * [List of mods/ores](https://github.com/gisellevonbingen/Minecraft-MoreMekanismProcessing/blob/main/Mods_Ores.md)
 * If want to add support mod, ['New Issue'](https://github.com/gisellevonbingen/Minecraft-MoreMekanismProcessing/issues/new) with 'curse forge project' or 'github' url

-# Licence
+# License

 MIT and while 'Mekanism' allows

 # Modpacks

-Can use in modpacks under licence
+Can use in modpacks under license